 Experts estimate that up to 12 million tons of plastic garbage is landing in our oceans every year.
 And even though our "western" industrialized world is clearly producing too much plastic, at least most European and American industrialized countries have reasonably functional waste disposal systems.

 In Asia, on the other hand, infrastructure for collecting plastic and recycling it appropriately – if only as fuel for the production of electricity or heat – is often fully lacking.

-In addition to the larger pieces of plastic waste entering the waterways and decomposing there very slowly, we as an outdoor brand have a particular problem: tiny fiber particles that are shed from our products and are too small for normal filtering in sewage treatment plants are entering the oceans as microplastics.
+In addition to the larger pieces of plastic waste entering the waterways where they decompose very slowly, we as an outdoor brand have a particular problem: tiny fiber particles that are shed from our products are too small for normal filtering in sewage treatment plants and are entering the oceans as microplastics.

 Because our products are usually made of synthetic fibers such as polyamide or polyester, we are unintentionally contributing to pollution in the oceans as well.

 What makes microplastics so tragic is that not only are they extremely durable and take hundreds of years to decompose, they also don’t generally float at the top of the ocean but rather somewhere between the surface and the sea floor.
 Marine animals mistake them for food and end up starving with their stomachs full of plastic.
 As a part of the food chain, these plastics accumulate in larger animals and also end up in the food we eat.

 As a manufacturer of outdoor products, we also use the many advantages and functional properties of synthetic fibers such as polyester and polyamide.
 Globally, the production of synthetic fibers is rising significantly.
 This means that more plastic in the form of textile fibers is entering our environment every year.